FLSA Frequently Asked Questions - Human Resources at Ohio State

 If the FLSA status changes after a position was posted, units can extend an offer with the known future status included in the offer letter.

-Will the day-to-day job duties and expectations of my job change if I transition from exempt to non-exempt?
+Will the day-to-day job duties and expectations of my job change if I transition to a new pay schedule?

 No, it is the intention that the actual job duties an employee performs will not change as a direct result of the updated regulations.